Lemon Mascarpone Layer Cake

 I was thrilled to be assigned the blog of my dear friend, Alice, of A Mama, Baby & Shar-pei in the Kitchen for this month’s Blogger C.L.U.E.
 We met through French Fridays with Dorie and have been cooking together from Around My French Table for years.
 We’ve also met in person twice which just bonded the friendship even more!
 And the belly laughs we had at the expense of some drunken Canadians earlier this fall will not soon be forgotten.
 Alice is the mom to two beautiful daughters and will be moving from California to Japan in just a few weeks.
 She’s one of the nicest people I know!

-Four layers of lemon sponge cake, homemade lemon curd and citrusy whipped cream mascarpone filling combined for the ultimate lemon dessert!
+This Lemon Mascarpone Layer Cake has four layers of lemon sponge cake, homemade lemon curd, and citrusy whipped cream mascarpone filling combined for the ultimate lemon dessert!
 My mother-in-law was in town and she joined the rest of the family inhaling our slices after dinner.
-My only complaint was that my cakes were on the dry side even after soaking with the lemon sugar syrup.
+My only complaint was that my Lemon Mascarpone Layer Cake was on the dry side even after soaking with the lemon sugar syrup.
 I may have overbaked them, but next time, I’d swap out that recipe out for a sponge cake with a little butter added.
 Or (gasp, don’t tell anyone I said this, but even a boxed butter cake would work nicely.
 Just add some lemon zest!)
 Nobody else seemed to mind (or even notice) as they whittled away at this Lemon Mascarpone Layer Cake.
 Another success!

 This Month’s Blogger Clue Participants: